BCLab-UNM/Swarmathon-Docs/Competition Rules.md

     - In the Physical Competition, robots that become stuck due to any fault of the arena, or robots that collide with one another and become stuck, will be separated and placed nearby their original locations by line judges.
 The line judge will decide whether the arena is at fault.
 No intervention will occur in the Virtual competition.

     - Each robot must operate at a safe speed in order to avoid damage from collisions with the walls and with other robots.
 The maximum allowable velocity for the physical robots is 1.0 m/s linear and 1.0 m/s angular; the maximum velocity for the simulated robots is 1.5 m/s linear and 8.0 cm/s angular (this cap includes the simulated scaling factor).
 At the discretion of Physical Competition judges, robots that repeatedly crash into walls or each other at high speeds will be removed from the arena for the remainder of the period.

+- Breaking a tie

+    - In the event of a tie for 8th place at the end of the preliminary round, for 4th place at the end of the semi-final round, or for the winner at the end of any of the final rounds, the tied teams will compete head-to-head during a special tie breaker match.
+For this match, each team's robots and resources will be reset within their respective arenas.
+The team whose robots find and collect the most resources in 10 minutes will move on to the next round.
+If teams are still tied at the conclusion of the overtime match, the match will continue in a "sudden death" form, where the first team to score wins.

 - Modifying the Swarmathon-ROS code base